Margaret Wynne Lawless

 Margaret Wynne Lawless (née, Wynne; July 14, 1847 – January 18, 1926) was an American poet, author, educator, and philanthropist.
 She contributed to the Catholic World, Ave Maria, Rosary Magazine, Pilot, New World, and conducted the children's department for a number of years of the Catholic Universe.
 Lawless also contributed to Frank Leslie's Illustrated Newspaper, Demorest Monthly Magazine, The American Magazine, Lippincott's Monthly Magazine, Golden Days for Boys and Girls, Detroit Free Press and Travelers' Record.
 She was active in the cause of Catholic education and the development of Catholic charitable, literary and socialistic societies and institutions.
 Lawless incorporated and took out a charter for the Catholic Ladies of Ohio, the first insurance and benevolent society for women in the United States.
-Lawless died in 1926.

 Early life and education

 Margaret Wynne was born in Adrian, Michigan, July 14, 1847.
 She was a daughter of John and Jane Meehan Wynne, both Irish Catholics.
 She passed her childhood and youth in Adrian.

 She was educated in the public schools of Adrian, receiving in the Adrian High School a full collegiate classical and mathematical course modeled after the Amherat plan, attaining at an early age great proficiency, especially in the classics, Latin and Greek, and graduating when fourteen years old.
 Up to that time, she had shown no especial literary taste, but when she went back to her alma mater to take a post-graduate course, she intermingled with her studies a rhymed translation of the first of the Satires of Horace.